mohmoh59/M3D-Dev-M/MODIFICATIONS.md

-# FOR REFERENCE ONLY.
+# For Reference Only.
 Some of these may have been implemented.

 > [!CAUTION]
 > All modifications must be done inside the Microsoft Visual Studio editor.
 Failing to do so will most likely cause **very** annoying compilation errors.